Skew characteristic polynomial of graphs and embedded graphs: Skew characteristic polynomial for graphs

+\begin{definition}[Skew-characteristic polynomial of a~chord diagram] Let~$C$ be a~chord diagram of order $n$.
+The \emph{skew characteristic polynomial} $Q_C(u)$ of the chord diagram $C$ is the skew characteristic polynomial $Q_{\overrightarrow{g(C)}}(u)$ of the oriented intersection graph of~$C$, which is independent of the cut point determining the orientation. \end{definition}

-\begin{theorem} The free term $Q_C(0)$ of the characteristic polynomial of a chord diagram~$C$ coincides with the nondegeneracy $\nu(g(C))$ of the intersection graph $g(C)$ of~$C$. \end{theorem}
+\begin{theorem} The free term $Q_C(0)$ of the characteristic polynomial of a~chord diagram~$C$ coincides with the non-degeneracy $\nu(g(C))$ of the intersection graph $g(C)$ of~$C$. \end{theorem}

-\begin{proof} This statement is, essentially, Theorem~3 in~\cite{BarNatan1996OnTM}, which states that the determinant $\det~A_{\overrightarrow{g(C)}}$ is either~$1$ or~$0$ depending on whether the thickening of the chords of~$C$ provides a connected or a disconnected curve, respectively.
+\begin{proof} This statement is, essentially, in~\cite[Theorem 3]{BarNatan1996OnTM}, which states that the determinant $\det~A_{\overrightarrow{g(C)}}$ is either~$1$ or~$0$ depending on whether the thickening of the chords of~$C$ provides a~connected or a~disconnected curve, respectively.
 This invariant is called the Conway weight system in~\cite{BarNatan1996OnTM}, since it arises from the Conway polynomial of knots.
-The fact that the resulting curve is connected iff the adjacency matrix $A_{g(C)}$ is nondegenerate over the field of two elements is proved, for example, in~\cite{S01}. \end{proof}
+The fact that the resulting curve is connected if and only if the adjacency matrix $A_{g(C)}$ is non-degenerate over the field of two elements is proved, for example, in~\cite{S01}. \end{proof}

-\begin{corollary} The skew characteristic polynomial of a chord diagram~$C$ coincides with the skew characteristic polynomial $Q_{g(C)}$ of its intersection graph $g(C)$.
-In particular, it depends on the intersection graph~$g(C)$ of~$C$ rather than on the chord diagram~$C$ itself; that is, if two chord diagrams~$C_1$ and $C_2$ have isomorphic intersection graphs, then their skew characteristic polynomials coincide, $Q_{C_1}=Q_{C_2}$. \end{corollary}
+\begin{corollary} The skew characteristic polynomial of a~chord diagram~$C$ coincides with the skew characteristic polynomial $Q_{g(C)}$ of its intersection graph $g(C)$.
+In particular, it depends on the intersection graph~$g(C)$ of~$C$ rather than on the chord diagram~$C$ itself; that is, if two chord diagrams~$C_1$ and $C_2$ have isomorphic intersection graphs, then their skew characteristic polynomials coincide, i.e.~$Q_{C_1}=Q_{C_2}$. \end{corollary}

-\begin{proof} The coefficient of $u^{n-k}$ in the characteristic polynomial of the anti-symmetric adjacency matrix $A_{\overrightarrow{g(C)}}$ is the sum over all $k$-chord subdiagrams of~$C$ of the nondegeneracies of these subdiagrams.
-Since the nondegeneracy of a chord diagram coincides with the nondegeneracy of its intersection graph, this coefficient coincides with $q_k(g(C))$. \end{proof}
+\begin{proof} The coefficient of $u^{n-k}$ in the characteristic polynomial of the anti-symmetric adjacency matrix $A_{\overrightarrow{g(C)}}$ is the sum over all $k$-chord subdiagrams of~$C$ of the non-degeneracies of these subdiagrams.
+Since the non-degeneracy of a~chord diagram coincides with the non-degeneracy of its intersection graph, this coefficient coincides with $q_k(g(C))$. \end{proof}

+For a~chord diagram~$C$, the value of the skew characteristic polynomial on its projection~$\pi(C)$ to the subspace of primitives admits a~nice combinatorial interpretation.
+This value is an integer, which is~$0$ if the number of chords in~$C$ is odd.
+If the number of chords is even, then a~sign can be assigned to each Hamiltonian cycle in $\overrightarrow{g(C)}$: the sign is~$+1$ provided the number of arrows in this cycle pointing in the same direction is even, and it is~$-1$ otherwise.
+For the proof of the following statement, which is an assertion about the non-degeneracy of chord diagrams, see~\cite{BarNatan2015ProofOA}.